btschwartz12/btschwartz12.github.io/docs/aclara/90d6ea9e1bd5c94481d610b35a0a8b903ca049a1/MNCT_userguide.md

 # **Meter NIC Config Tool User Guide v1.0.0**

-This simple application will allow a user to select ____TODO (DailyRead, DailyShift, OnRead) for readings supported by the endpoint, and feed them into an instance of the `Y84000-PTR | SRFN XML Configuration Creation Tool`.
+This simple application will allow a user to select `message configurations` (DailyShift, DemandReset, OnRequestRead) for readings supported by the endpoint (determined by the customer's `MeterMate program`), and feed them into an instance of the `Y84000-PTR | SRFN XML Configuration Creation Tool`.

 ## Notice